Learn and Work in Applied Science

 - Job Opportunities are probably far greater than what you imagine

-- This Diploma has real advantages over even a degree in science
+- This qualification has real advantages over even a degree in science

 - Learn things that will make you more employable, or better prepared to set up your own business